Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 PEX Oxidative Degradation

-Premature failures from antioxidant deficiency or non-uniform distribution
+Premature failures from oxidative degradation and antioxidant depletion

 SPF Chemical Migration